vlasenkofedor/Joomla_admin_login/README.md

 If you forgot the password in joomla (removed the super administrator in base), disconnected a plug-in of authentication of Joomla

     We download the archive attached below.
-    Razarkhiviruyem the login.php file in a root of your site We start, we enter your site / login.php into an address line We delete the login.php file that there were no problems with safety
+    Unzip the login.php file in a root of your site
+    We start, we enter your site/login.php into an address line We delete the login.php file that there were no problems with safety

 For the very forgetful.
 If the new super administrator on what you are informed by the message is created.